tst2005/lua-modhelper/README.md

 Seriously ?
 Ok.
 A better structured and readable code!
 Like [any other programmation languages]().

 What is the interest to avoid module ?
 ======================================

 What is this question ?!
 Hmm.... ok!

-There is some limited kind of situation where you want to have a standalone program without librarie, module, or any kind of external dependencies.
+There is some limited kind of situation where you want to have a standalone program without library, module, or any kind of external dependencies.
-In my case I got :
+In my case I got this situation on :
  * A old game that support lua but only one file to load.
- * When you want to make some tool to automated task (like shell script) and you want deploy it by coping the script, no more.
+ * When you want to make some tool for automated task (something like shell script) and you want deploy it by coping the script, no more.

 What is currently a lua module ?
 ================================